Nathaniel Lowe

-David Nathaniel Lowe Jr. (/loʊ/ LOH-'; born July 7, 1995) is an American professional baseball first baseman for the Texas Rangers of Major League Baseball (MLB).
-He previously played in MLB for the Tampa Bay Rays.
+David Nathaniel Lowe Jr. (/loʊ/ LOH-'; born July 7, 1995) is an American professional baseball first baseman for the Boston Red Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Tampa Bay Rays, Texas Rangers, and Washington Nationals.
+He made his MLB debut in 2019 with the Rays.

 Amateur career

-Lowe attended Pope High School in Marietta, Georgia.
+Lowe attended Pope High School in Marietta, Georgia, where he also played upright bass in orchestra and jazz bands.
 He enrolled at Mercer University and played college baseball for the Mercer Bears in 2014.
 He transferred to St. Johns River State College for the 2015 season, and transferred to Mississippi State University to play for the Mississippi State Bulldogs for 2016.
-That year, he was named a Second Team All-American by Louisville Slugger.
+That year, he was named a second-team All-American by Louisville Slugger.

 Professional career

 Tampa Bay Rays

-The Rays selected Lowe in the 13th round, with the 390th overall selection, of the 2016 MLB draft.
-He signed and made his professional debut with the Hudson Valley Renegades of the Class A Short Season New York-Penn League, batting .300/.382/.437 with four home runs and 40 runs batted in (RBIs) in 67 games.
-He played for both the Bowling Green Hot Rods of the Class A Midwest League and the Charlotte Stone Crabs of the Class A-Advanced Florida State League in 2017, hitting .274 with seven home runs and 59 RBIs in 115 games between both teams.
+The Tampa Bay Rays selected Lowe in the 13th round, with the 390th overall selection, of the 2016 Major League Baseball draft.
+He signed and made his professional debut with the Hudson Valley Renegades of the Low–A New York-Penn League, batting .300/.382/.437 with four home runs and 40 runs batted in (RBI) in 67 games.
+He played for both the Bowling Green Hot Rods of the Single–A Midwest League and the Charlotte Stone Crabs of the High–A Florida State League in 2017, hitting .274 with seven home runs and 59 RBI in 115 games between both teams.

 Lowe began the 2018 season with Charlotte.
-He received a midseason promotion to the Montgomery Biscuits of the Class AA Southern League, and was named to represent the Rays in the 2018 All-Star Futures Game.
-The Rays promoted Lowe again, to the Durham Bulls of the Class AAA International League, in August.
-Lowe was named to the 2018 MLB Pipeline team of the year after hitting .330/.416/.568 with 27 home runs and 102 RBIs in 130 games between the three clubs.
+He received a midseason promotion to the Montgomery Biscuits of the Double–A Southern League, and was named to represent the Rays in the 2018 All-Star Futures Game.
+The Rays promoted Lowe again, to the Durham Bulls of the Triple–A International League, in August.
+Lowe was named to the 2018 MLB Pipeline team of the year after hitting .330/.416/.568 with 27 home runs and 102 RBI in 130 games between the three clubs.
 He returned to Durham to begin 2019.

-The Rays promoted Lowe to the major leagues on April 29, 2019.
-On July 5, 2019 he hit his first major league home run against the New York Yankees.
-On July 13, 2019 Lowe recorded his first multi home run game.
-In 2020 for the Rays, Lowe appeared in 21 games, slashing .224/.316/.433 with 4 home runs 11 RBIs in 76 at-bats.
+The Rays promoted Lowe to the major leagues for the first time on April 29, 2019.
+On July 5, he hit his first major league home run against the New York Yankees.
+On July 13, Lowe recorded his first multi home run game.
+In 2020 for the Rays, Lowe appeared in 21 games, slashing .224/.316/.433 with 4 home runs 11 RBI in 76 at–bats.